 Workplace changes – even the good kind – are fraught with unknowns.
 Providing employees with additional information and rationale about changes can decrease change anxiety.

-Reasons for employees’ reluctance to change include:
+Reasons for employees’ reluctance to accept change management include:

 - The change isn’t really necessary